 Read More About Alaska Travel

-Back to DestinationsAlaska Packing List: How To Avoid Freezing To Death In The Winter
+Winter Packing List: How To Avoid Freezing To Death In Alaska

 Alaska Sled Dogs and the Ultimate Denali Dogsled Expedition

-The first thing Courtney said after introducing herself was, “we don’t adopt out our dogs”.
+The first thing Courtney said after introducing herself was, “We don’t adopt out our dogs”.
 At the moment, I thought it was an odd thing to lead with as we prepared to go on our first Alaska dog sledding expedition.
 I love Alaska sled dogs, but I had never considered adopting one…but then again, I […]

 Traveling to Alaska During COVID19: Why You should consider a Trip to Alaska this summer

 As I landed in the Anchorage airport in February 2021, I was prepared to experience something new in travel – a line to get into Alaska.
-There were a row of podiums and iPads manned by masked locals up late welcoming visitors into Alaska.
+There was a row of podiums and iPads manned by masked locals up late welcoming visitors into Alaska.
 When I arrived, visitors had to have proof of a negative […]

 Things to Do in Talkeetna Alaska Gateway to Denali National Park